bryanyee33/Genshin-StarRail-Auto-Check-In/README.md

 5. Profit

 Notes:
-For multiple accounts, separate the cookies with "#" (no quotes and spaces between the cookies) To specify games per account, add a new repository secret "GAME_CHOICE", by using "," to separate the games, and "#" to separate the accounts.
+For multiple accounts, separate the cookies with "#" (no quotes and spaces between the cookies).
+To specify games per account, add a new repository secret "GAME_CHOICE", by using "," to separate the games, and "#" to separate the accounts.

 Eg: genshin,themis#starrail,honkai